axvr/archive/2025/nondeterm-try/README.md

 Clojure that uses exceptions in place of continuations to achieve the desired behaviour with excellent performance.

-This was the 3rd attempt and was quite successful.
+This was the [3rd attempt][attempts] and was quite successful.
 Using it I was able to encode many algorithms that were previously complicated to custom implement.
 The `nondeterm_try.clj` file is packed full of examples.

 This is actually quite similar to the control loop structures found in other